Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter15/README.md

 }
 ```

-The shader program is usually store as two files in an _assets folder_, and is loaded into the game's app like this:
+The shader program is usually stored as two files in an _assets folder_, and is loaded into the game's app like this:
 ```
 vertexShaderCode = Gdx.files.internal("assets/shaders/default.vs").readString()
         fragmenterShaderCode = Gdx.files.internal("assets/shaders/default.fs").readString()